r0b0/debian-installer/README.md

  - Authenticated boot with self-generated Machine Owner Keys
  - Fast installation using an image
  - Browser-based installer
- - One-click installation of a swap file, NVIDIA drivers or flathub
+ - One-click installation of a swap file, nvidia drivers or flathub

 ## Limitations